esilverm/aps-test-cases/README.md

 python3 test.py hw1/CarValue.java
 ```

 will compile the program and run it using standard input.
-You;ll have the option to save your run as a test case.
+You'll have the option to save your run as a test case.
 If you say yes, you'll get this prompt:

 ```
 Where should this test case be stored?